metagenomics/metagenomics-tk/docs/full_pipeline.md

 ## Part 2: Run the Toolkit with your own data

-Now that you have been able to run the Toolkit on your system, let's run the same configuration, but with your own data that may already be on your system.
+Now that you have been able to run the Toolkit on your system, let's use the same configuration, but with your own data that may already be on your system.
 We will simulate the provisioning of local files by first downloading sample paired end fastq files (size: 1,2 GB).
 Please note that these are the same fastq files as in the previous part.
 The only difference to previous part is that you will download the data beforehand.